mr152here/hexegg/docs/MANUAL.md

 *savefile \[filename\]*
 > save the current file buffer with all its modifications as a *filename*.
 If no *filename* is specified, the file is saved under its own name.

+*parseheader \[header_name\]*
+> parse, show and highlight binary structure at the current position.
+If *header_name* is not given, it will first try to find correct signature at the position and than parse it.
+Currently recognized structures are: BMP, ELF, GIF, ICO, MZ, MZPE, PE, PNG.
+>
+> parseheader bmp - parse file from current position as a BMP structure
+> parseheader mz - parse file from current position as a (only) MZ structure
+> parseheader mzpe - parse file from current position as a MZPE structure

 *entropy \{block_size = 1024\} \{margin = 1.1\}*
 *ent \{block_size = 1024\} \{margin = 1.1\}*